 Currently, there is no official guidance on accounting for cryptocurrency mining provided by GAAP, IFRS, or any other governing body.
 This does not mean that there is not a set of rules to be established, followed, and continued for the foreseeable future.
 Plenty of businesses are meeting with CPA firms to discuss which accounting method makes the most sense for their business and which is the easiest to defend as more official standards are adopted.

-Regulations, technology, and processes will continue to adapt and change, so if you have questions regarding mining cryptocurrency, contact your Adams Brown advisor today.
+Regulations, technology, and processes will continue to adapt and change, so if you have questions regarding mining cryptocurrency, contact an Adams Brown advisor today.